<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link href="https://trmccormick.com/blog/the-art-of-the-analytics-code-review"/>
+<link href="https://trmccormick.com/blog/what-not-to-send"/>

 <author>